Final book in 'Divergent' trilogy to be split into two films

-LOS ANGELES (Reuters) - The final book in the “Divergent” trilogy will be split into two movies, Lions Gate said on Friday, following the same formula the studio used for the upcoming final installments of “The Hunger Games” series.
+LOS ANGELES, April 11 (Reuters) - The final book in the “Divergent” trilogy will be split into two movies, Lions Gate said on Friday, following the same formula the studio used for the upcoming final installments of “The Hunger Games” series.

 “Allegiant Part 1” is set to be released on March 18, 2016, and its second part a year later on March 24, 2017, the studio said.